RamilMus/practice/README.md

  *something that I do for practicing*

 ### fizzbuzz
- *recreation of popular coding exercise*
+ *recreation of popular coding exercise in C language using only write function*

  *to compile it write in your terminal*
 ```